 The stages of the wish journey are the series of actions Make-A-Wish takes to fulfill the wishes of children living with life-threatening illnesses.
 There are multiple stages of this progress.

-Firstly, Make-A-Wish visits the child and asks them their most desired wish.
+Firstly, Make-A-Wish meets with the child and their family to find out what their wish will be.
 This stage is called wish capture.
 In some countries, the wish children each receive a wish coin, which signifies that their wish will come true.

 After that we move on to wish design, where we make sure that the best experience to fulfill the child’s desired wish is delivered.
 Then we enter the wish anticipation period.
-The child awaits their most coveted desire with great excitement which can pose as a much-needed diversion for them, which leads us to the best step of this beautiful wish journey, the wish realization.
+The child awaits their wish great excitement which can pose as a much-needed diversion for them, which leads us to the best step of this beautiful wish journey, the wish realization.
 The child’s most desired wish finally gets fulfilled.

 What is the criteria of eligibility?

-Every child who is as old as 3 but younger than 18 and living with a critical illness could be eligible for their wish to be granted .
-The maximum age can vary from country to country but in all the countries that Make-A-Wish operates in, the maximum age of eligibility is either 16 or 18.
+Every child who is as old as 3 but younger than 18 and living with a critical illness could be eligible for their wish to be granted.

 Why did you set criteria for eligibility?